Skip to content

 What else should I know?

-If you have any questions regarding this recruitment, please contact the Human Resources Analyst, Diana Shek via email to: diana.shek@sfdpw.org
+If you have any questions regarding this recruitment or application process, please contact the analyst, Kristi Sevilla, at kristi.sevilla@sfdpw.org.

 CONDITION OF EMPLOYMENT: All City and County of San Francisco employees are required to be fully vaccinated against COVID-19 as a condition of employment.
 Someone is fully vaccinated when 14 days have passed since they received the final dose of a two-shot vaccine or a dose of a one-shot vaccine.
 Any new hire must present proof of full vaccination status to be appointed.
 Any new hire who will be routinely assigned or occasionally enter High-Risk Settings, must provide proof of having received a COVID-19 booster vaccine by March 1, 2022, or once eligible.